 Think of what you truly need to pack for the first few months of school.
 Making a list of the essentials will help you avoid taking a lot of unused items back home at the end of the semester.

 Review the list of what you can and cannot bring to campus.
-(Meredith’s list is here: meredith.edu/residence-life/what-to-bring-to-campus).
-Also make sure to review what comes standard in your residence hall room before planning to bring furniture that may not fit.
+Also, make sure to review what comes standard in your residence hall room before planning to bring furniture that may not fit.
 The dimensions and details about each Meredith residence hall are available on our website.

-Of course, you’ll probably want a new comforter or other items to make your room special.
+Of course, you’ll probably want some new items – like a comforter or other decorative items – to make your room special.
 Keep an eye out for off-to-college sales!

 2. Reach out to your roommate.